-Largemouth – A mostly solitary creature that lurks in shallow waters and gets less active during winter.
-It jumps out of the water when it’s hooked and is more vulnerable to larger lures.
+Largemouth is a primarily solitary creature that lurks in shallow waters and becomes less active during winter.
+When hooked, it jumps out of the water and is more vulnerable to larger lures.

-Smallmouth – Because they like extremely clear waters, they are a sign of a healthy environment.
+Smallmouth – Because they like extremely clear waters, they signify a healthy environment.
 It’s good to note that they hibernate during winter.
-These fish are not that picky about food, so you can lure them with vibrating jigs, crankbaits, or spinnerbaits.
+These fish are not picky about food so you can lure them with vibrating jigs, crankbaits, or spinnerbaits.
 However, they won’t fall for heavy lines.

 If you are looking for true bass, you are in luck, as Lake Ouachita is a paradise for fishing stripers.
 Striped bass is everywhere in the reservoir.
 In fact, people call this lake the Trophy Striped Bass Lake.
 With the right amount of patience and the right gear, you can even catch a stripe that’s over 40 pounds.

 Sunrise and sunset are perfect periods for catching true bass.
 The best techniques for catching stripers are down lining, free lining, trolling, and casting.
 It would help to consider the fish’s seasonal movement patterns when fishing striped bass.

 They hang out in creeks and move upstream in early spring.
 In summer and fall, they are mostly mid-lake, while in winter, they prefer live baits and swim on the main canal.
 The limitations on striper fishing are 3 stripers per day.